Kaarin Anstey: Research contributions

 Anstey's research programs focus on the causes, consequences and prevention of cognitive decline and dementia over the adult life-course.
 She also conducts research into mental health and resilience, and evaluates interventions to promote mobility and health ageing.
 She has worked extensively with longitudinal studies, and leads the Personality & Total Health (PATH) Through Life Project, a large cohort study focussing on common mental disorders and cognitive function, based in the Australian Capital Territory and surrounding regions.
 She also conducts research into driving and road safety in later life.

+Publications

+Anstey is contributed to many academic publications, such as book chapters, journal articles, working papers, etc. The following publication list is some of her newest publications.